Purple Cake with Lemon Buttercream

 • 4-6 tablespoons fresh lemon juice depending how lemony you want the buttercream

-• pint of fresh blackberries
+• pint fresh blackberries or blueberries

 Instructions